vinod-gw/GettingAndCleaningDataCourseProject/Codebook.md

 subjectID is the column name assigned to the combinedSubjectData data.frame
 activity is the column name assigned to the combinedYData data.frame
-colNamesX are the column names assigned to the combinedXData data.frame
+colNamesX are the column names assigned to the combinedXData data.frame consisting of 561 observations of 2 variables

+combinedDataset is the data.frame representing the merger of the training and test sets for subjects, descriptive variables and activities containing 10299 observations of 563 variables

+activityLabels is the data.frame containing the mapping of the activity number to the activity name

+fullDataset.csv is a csv file containing the fully merged and sorted dataset of subjects, descriptive variables, and activities

+combinedMeanStd is a data.frame containing 10299 observations of 81 variables, the mean and standard deviation subset of the descriptive variables

+MeanAndStandard.csv is a csv file containing the data stored in the combinedMeanStd data.frame